Pet Care Blog

 Try an anxiety vest

-Anti-anxiety vests are believed to calm dogs through the application of constant pressure, mimicking what their mother did to the litter.
-According to one study, 79% of pet owners said that anxiety wraps were somewhat to totally effective in helping with dogs’ fear of fireworks.
+Anti-anxiety vests are believed to calm dogs by applying constant pressure, mimicking what their mother did to the litter.
+According to one study, 79% of pet owners said that anxiety wraps were somewhat to totally effective in helping with dogs’ fear of fireworks.7

 Talk to your vet